divinesaun/Just-Python/README.md

 # Just-Python
- Some simple Python programs that I have developed.
+ Some interesting Python programs that I have developed.